 5. ASSESS THE CATS

 While you are assessing the colony, you will also have to consider their specific circumstances and safety.
-Alley Cat Allies and Feral Cat FOCUS do not recommend relocation.
+Feral Cat FOCUS does not recommend relocation.
 It should be done only under extreme circumstances when the cats’ lives are in eminent danger.
 The best way to protect the cats is to ensure they are spayed and neutered; then consider other plans that may be necessary, such as relocation.

 6. BE PREPARED FOR THESE SPECIAL SCENARIOS